Ogoa/FundiJava-Server-Side/README.md

-# FundiJava Server Side
+# FundiJava Server-Side
- This is the implementation of the server-side functionality supporting the running of MyFundi App.
+ This is the implementation of the server-side functionality that will be needed to run the MyFundi App.